 Link to sites that will link you back.

 As you build the reputation of your blog, you might forge relationships with influential individuals and organizations in your industry.
 This can be helpful as a source of inbound links to your website, which can be even more powerful in improving the authority and rank of your website.
 External linking can easily become a two-way street, so don’t hesitate to take advantage of the professional relationships you have with thought leaders in your industry by linking to their sites and asking them to do the same for you.

 Mix up your anchor text.

 It is not just the link itself that’s important.
 You also need to consider the text where you embed the link, also known as anchor text.
-When you are choosing a phrase to highlight as anchor text, it can be tempting to just link to your most targeted keywords.
-This is not a best practice in SEO, however, because it can send up spam flags to Google and other search engines.
-Though keywords are fine for occasional anchor text, you should mix it up with a variety of phrases and phrase lengths.
+When you’re choosing your anchor text, it can be tempting to just link to your most targeted keywords.
+This is not a best practice in SEO, however, because it can send up spam flags to search engines.
+Though keywords are fine for occasional anchor text, you should mix it up with other phrases and phrase lengths.
 It’s also important to be sure that the anchor text builds accurate expectations of the link’s content.

 Steer clear of generic pages.

 Two types of pages that you won’t want to link to in your blog are Homepages and Contact Us pages.
-This is true of both internal and external links, because these links will add little value for readers and they are rather generic in terms of the content on them.
-You will want to focus on linking to deeper content with pages that may not be so easy for readers to find without your help.
+This is true of both internal and external links.
+These links will add little value for readers and they are rather generic in terms of the content on them.
+Focus on linking to deeper content with pages that may not be easy for readers to find without your help.

-If you’re ready to put your blog on autopilot and focus on other aspects of your business, trust Pennington Creative as your content provider.
-We can provide a wide range of content services to keep your website performing well, so set up a discovery call today to explore what we can do for you.
+Are you ready to put your blog on autopilot and focus on other aspects of your business?
+If so, you can trust Pennington Creative as your content provider.
+We can provide a wide range of content services to keep your website performing well.
+Set up a discovery call today to explore what we can do for you!